 - Active encoding schemes

-In theory, this makes it possible to manually add a language and translate the Dynamicweb backend.
+In theory, this makes it possible to manually add a language and translate the Dynamicweb backend - but please keep in mind that any such modification is local only, and will be overwritten whenever a solution is upgraded.

 Scheduled tasks are events which have been scheduled to run at certain intervals, e.g. once a day, once an hour, or once a week.